-Google’s Mobile-Friendly Algorithm Update, How it Affects Your Business
+Google’s Mobile-Friendly Algorithm Update, How it Affects Your Website

 The big question you should be asking yourself is: “Is my website mobile friendly?”
 Google hopes that the answer from that question is an unequivocal yes.
 This is such a crucial topic right now, such that in the latest (read: next) Google’s Mobile-friendly Algorithm Update, mobile-ready websites will be seeing an increase (read: boost) in their search rankings.
 If you have not yet made plans for transition to a mobile friendly web design, now is the time to do so.
 Contact us right away to discuss making your website mobile ready.

 Google’s Mobile-Friendly Algorithm Update focuses on a more mobile friendly web design experience for Internet users.
 This is because mobile devices have permeated society and are the hottest trend at the moment for looking up information in a pinch, from anywhere.

 More people today are accessing various websites using their tablets and smart phones than at any other time in history.
 In fact, these portable devices account for 60%+ of total online traffic.
 Think about how many times you check your phone.
 Heck, you may even be reading this article on a mobile device right now!
 Since mobile devices have become the normal, Google seeks to ensure that websites are efficient and quick, regardless of whether they are viewed from mobile devices or from a desktop PC.